 - Vogt's limbal girdle - a common, innocuous age-related finding characterised by peripheral chalky-white crescents at the 3 o'clock and 9 o'clock positions.

-- Cornea guttata - an innocuous change in endothelial cells that is mainly significant in that it can be a precursor of early Fuchs' endothelial dystrophy (see 'Dystrophic conditions', below).
+- Cornea guttata - an innocuous change in endothelial cells which can occasionally be a precursor of early Fuchs' endothelial dystrophy (see 'Dystrophic conditions', below).

 This involves deposits of lipid within the cornea, which may be idiopathic or associated with previous keratitis or disordered lipid metabolism.
 There are two types, one of which is associated with corneal vascularisation if left untreated.
-It looks like a bright white, well-defined patch on the cornea, sometimes associated with a 'feeding' vessel.
+It appears as a bright white, well-defined patch on the cornea, sometimes associated with a 'feeding' vessel.
 It requires laser or surgical removal.

-This common sign is the deposition of calcium salts within the cornea, most commonly found in chronic uveitis but also associated with a number of other causes, eg prolonged glaucoma, long-standing corneal oedema and corneal dystrophies.
-It can also arise in the context of systemic disease such as hypercalcaemia, hyperuricaemia and in chronic renal failure.
-It looks like a grey band of opacity going horizontally across the cornea.
+This is the deposition of calcium salts within the cornea, which looks like a grey band of poacity crossing the cornea horizontally.
+It is most commonly found in chronic uveitis but also with a number of other causes - eg, prolonged glaucoma, long-standing corneal oedema and corneal dystrophies.
+It can also arise in the context of systemic disease such as hypercalcaemia, hyperuricaemia and in chronic kidney disease.
 Chelation is the treatment of choice: sodium edetate is applied until all the calcium is removed.
 Ultimately, the underlying condition needs to be addressed.

 Other degenerative conditions

-- Spheroidal degeneration - a bilateral condition (with many eponyms!) of unknown cause, mostly occurring in men working outdoors.
+- Spheroidal degeneration - a bilateral condition of unknown cause, mostly occurring in men working outdoors.
 Small golden-brown lesions accumulate in the cornea, associated with generalised haziness.
-UV protection helps but, ultimately, these patients may need surgical removal of the lesions.
+UV protection helps but patients may need surgical removal of the lesions.